What Is Boiler Mounting?

 - Automatic Feed Water Regulator.

-What Are Boilers
+What Are Boilers?

 A pressure vessel that provides a heat transfer surface (generally a set of tubes) between the combustion products and the water.
+This comprehensive understanding helps in defining boiler parts and accessories and knowing what is boiler mounting and accessories.